How to Recover Data After BitLocker Decryption Fails?

 Step 1: Choose BitLocker Data Recovery

-Download, install and run Hasleo Data Recovery.
-And you will see a screen with many options of recovery.
+Download, install, and run Hasleo Data Recovery.
+On the main interface, you'll see several recovery options.
 Please select BitLocker Data Recovery mode.

 select bitlocker data recovery mode